irfanhakim-as/homelab-wiki/topics/proxmox.md

 2. **Alternatively**, if you wish to overwrite an existing virtual machine or Container Template from a backup:

-   1. On the left-hand side of the web interface, select the target storage which contains the backup you wish to use to restore (i.e. `local`).
+   1. On the left-hand side of the web interface, select the target virtual machine you wish to overwrite from a backup.
-   2. In the storage view, click the **Backups** menu option.
+   2. In the storage view, click the **Backup** menu option.

 3. Select to highlight the backup you wish to restore from and click the **Restore** button.